DKenet/nosql-challenge/README.md

 # nosql-challenge
-Module 12 Data Analytics Bootcamp
+The 12 assignment for Columbia's Data Analytics Bootcmap